xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/EitherF.md

 The third function, `forallTry`, takes an iterable collection of elements of type `E` and a function `predicate` that takes an element of type `E` and returns an `Either[L, Boolean]`.
 The function applies `predicate` to each element in the collection, stopping if `predicate` returns a `Left[L]` value.
 If all calls to `predicate` return `Right[true]`, then `forallTry` returns `Right[true]`.
 Otherwise, `forallTry` returns the first `Left[L]` value encountered.
 This function can be used to check if a predicate is true for all elements in a collection and stop if any element fails the predicate.

-Overall, the `EitherF` object provides useful functions for working with `Either` objects in Scala, which can be used in various parts of the larger `alephium` project.
+Overall, the `EitherF` object provides useful functions for working with `Either` objects in Scala, which can be used in various parts of the larger `oxygenium` project.
 ## Questions:
  1. What is the purpose of the `EitherF` object?
 - The `EitherF` object provides utility functions for working with `Either` types.